Daewoo Logo

 Smooth, graceful lines make the Daewoo logo elegant and regal.
 The emblem is ideal for cars that are distinguished by convenience and beauty.
-The elements of the sign show the prestige and technical excellence of the brand.
+The elements of the sign convey the brand’s prestige and technical excellence.

 Daewoo: Brand overview